 The last day of 2011 was marked by an unplanned, unexpected purchase and a happy trip to childhood.
 It was Tom Ford Urban Musk, from the Private Blend Collection, which at 175 euros for 50 ml (I’ll do the shameful math for you, 3,5 per ml) is past my “worth testing” benchmark, let alone “worth buying”.
 I now feel in need to apologize to myself for having spent all that money on perfume but actually I didn’t pay for the perfume: I paid for the memory and for getting a glimpse of how (my) mind stores, categorizes and recalls olfactory memories.

 Memory 1.
 The filmstrip projector.
 It was there in my home when I was growing up in the 70’s.
 It was a heavy, bulky, metal projector and I used to have filmstrips with children’s stories that I loved to “watch” – stills with subtitles.
-It pretty much looked like the one in the photo.
+This is an image of the exact same projector I found online.

 OK, I know this looks like something from a Flintstone’s story, no I am not that old!
 In my defence, the thing was in the house before me.
 I do not remember much else from this thing other than smell.
 When I lifted the lid to fit the roll of film strip the warmest, almost numbing smell would fill the room.
 The memory faded with the years but apparently remained archived in the hippocampus.